A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 If a display object is rotated, all subsequent scaling is normal(and

-property is ignored).
+the scale9Grid property is ignored).

 For example, consider the following display object and a rectangle that

-is applied as the display object's scale9Grid
+is applied as the display object's scale9Grid:

-A common use for setting scale9Grid
+A common use for setting scale9Grid is to set up a display

 object to be used as a component, in which edge regions retain the same